mbalabanov/Single-Page-Application-FrontEnd-in-Angular/README.md

 # Single Page Application Frontend in Angular
-This project is a single page application written in TypeSCript and Angular with a mock website for a photographer and a shop for his products.
+This project is a single page application written in TypeScript and Angular with a mock website for a photographer and a shop for his products.

 Please see the finished project here: http://marin.codefactory.live/photographer/